Stress Urinary Incontinence Specialist in Athens, GA

 Schedule an Incontinence Consultation

 If you are struggling with urinary incontinence in the Athens area, contact urologist David C. Allen today to get a clear diagnosis and determine which treatment option is right for you.
-Give us a call at (706) 543-2718 or request an appointment in Athens, GA through our secure online form.
+Give us a call at (706) 543-2718 to schedule an appointment.
+Dr. Allen sees patients from Athens, Watkinsville, Danielsville, Jefferson, Winder, and the surrounding areas.